-In recent years, Zubeidi’s interest in breathing mechanics has led her to incorporate capnometry into her sessions, which has advanced her ability to assist with digestive, circulatory/lymphatic issues and to improve sleep cycles.
+Osteopathy is a manual therapy that aims to optimize health and improve function across the body by using hands-on (non-invasive and drug-free) techniques to diagnose and carry out treatment.
+Patients generally present with pain and conditions treated vary from vertigo to back pain, headaches, postural issues, sports injuries and post-surgical rehabilitation.
+In recent years, Aziza’s interest in breathing mechanics has led her to incorporate capnometry into her sessions, which has advanced her ability to assist with digestive, circulatory/lymphatic issues and to improve sleep cycles.
 Patients of all ages can benefit from osteopathic treatment, from infants to expectant mothers and the elderly.

-- Joint Pain Treatment
+- Joint pain

 - Prolapsed Intervertebral (‘slipped’) Discs